seat-team-six/Tutorials/student.md

 5. Whenever you want to check if your code is correct, click the button: `Check answers`.
 SEAT will assess your solutions and provide feedback.
 If the code doesn't compile, SEAT will show the compiling errors through GHCi.

-Note: In order for SEAT to work correctly with Stack, two configurations must be changed:
+Note: In order for SEAT to work correctly with Stack, two configurations must be changed (open the config file through Code > Preferences > Settings):
   - `"seat.haskell.runHaskell"` -> `"stack runhaskell"`
   - `"seat.haskell.ghci"` -> `"stack ghci"`